heraldosonhi/Gestreino/README.md

-Gestreino v2.0
+## Gestreino v2.0

-ASP.NET MVC (C#, Entity ORM, Razor syntax), MS SQL Server, JavaScript/jQuery/Datatables, Local storage
+Stack: C#, ASP.NET MVC, Entity Framework, Razor pages, MS SQL Server, JavaScript (jQuery, Datatables), Local storage

 This branch features an upgrade from the original application formely developed as a Windows Desktop version using a Microsoft Access database.